nf-core/website/markdown/events/2022/hackathon-march-2022.md

 We will also have additional events during the hackathon.
 These will be a presentation on making pipeline-related graphics and a drop-in help desk for customising MultiQC reports.
 Please see [below](#talks) for more information.

+We will coordinate our work and the issues we are working on using a single GitHub [<i class="fab fa-github"></i> Project Board](https://github.com/orgs/nf-core/projects/27).

 ## Group 1 - Pipeline documentation

 💬 Slack group: [`hackathon-march2022-pipelines`](https://nfcore.slack.com/channels/hackathon-march2022-pipelines)<br>